Rhythms OKR Roles and Permissions

 What's the difference between creating an OKR and being assigned as an owner?

-When you create an OKR, you automatically have permission to edit and check in on that OKR, even if you assign ownership to someone else.
+When you create an OKR, you automatically have permission to edit and manage that OKR, even if you assign ownership to someone else.
 Both the creator and the assigned owner can manage the OKR.

 Why can all users in my organization create OKRs at any level?

 Organizations created before permission controls were introduced default to permissive settings (everyone can create OKRs at all levels).
 This preserves existing workflows.
-Administrators can adjust these settings anytime under Settings > OKRs > Permissions.
+Administrators can adjust these settings anytime at Admin > OKRs > Permissions.

 What happens if I restrict permissions after users have already created OKRs?